-Cleveland Public Power's rates have historically been lower than CEI's rates.
 Cleveland Public Power places great emphasis on reliability and customer service.
 In terms of service restoration after storms, Cleveland Public Power's customer service program and response time to customer inquiries are superior to those of CEI.
-Based on comparative information developed by Cleveland Public Power, Cleveland Public Power's average time to reconnect customers following power outages is substantially below that of CEI.
+Based on comparative information developed by Cleveland Public

+Power, Cleveland Public Power's average time to reconnect customers following power outages is substantially below that of CEI.